-This section provides additional information regarding the components of the Application for Project Development grants.
-Applicants that intend to seek SALC Program Acquisition funding for projects developed under this component of the program are encouraged to read the General Information Regarding Agricultural Conservation Acquisition Requirements found in Section 3 of these Guidelines prior to preparing their Project Development application.
-All SALC-funded Acquisitions are subject to these Requirements.
-Please see the Department's website for forms and supporting material.
+Program Acquisition funding for projects developed under a SALC Capacity Grant are encouraged to read the General Information Regarding Agricultural Conservation Acquisition Requirements found in Section 3 of these Guidelines prior to preparing their Application.
+All SALC funded Acquisitions are subject to these Requirements.
+Please see the Program's webpage for forms and supporting material.

-Project Development Application Components
+Capacity Application Components